 The main principle of distillation is to vaporize a liquid by heating it at its boiling point and then recondensing and collecting.
 This same principle is used to separate different compounds from crude oil inside the fractionation distillation column.
 A temperature gradient is maintained throughout the height of the column.
 The lower boiling, high volatile hydrocarbons are separated at the top of the column while less volatile, higher boiling products are separated towards the bottom of the column.
 A reboiler supplies heat at the bottom of the distillation column and the top is cooled by an overhead condenser.
 So, temperature decreases as the height of the fractionation column increases.

-The boiled crude oil (liquid/gas mixture) at the bottom of the distillation column creates its vapor which rises through the vertical column passing through the holes in distillation trays.
-As temperature decreases when gas rises through the tower, certain hydrocarbon components condenses once one component cools below their boiling points.
-This separation occurs at different temperatures at different height levels and collected through the trays.
+The boiled crude oil (liquid/gas mixture) at the bottom of the distillation column creates its vapor which rises through the vertical column passing through the holes in the distillation trays.
+As temperature decreases when gas rises through the tower, certain hydrocarbon components condenses once one component cools below its boiling point.
+This separation occurs at different temperatures at different height levels and is collected through the trays.
 Different boiling-point cuts of different hydrocarbons allow them to be separated out in a single distillation process.
-The typical Crude oil distillation cuts are presented in Table-1 below:
+The typical Crude oil distillation cuts are presented in Table 1 below:

 Refer to Fig. 1, which shows the compounds of crude oils separated at different temperatures in a fractionation distillation column.

 Conversion Processes in Crude Oil Refining